 I begin with one of the most important components of a classic Thanksgiving meal: Stuffing.

-Or in this case: Unstuffed stuffing.
+Or in this case: Vegan Thanksgiving Stuffing.

 This recipe is very similar to the one I grew up with (which, although not vegan, was thankfully not stuffed into a dead bird).
 Combining sweet and savory and seasoned with fresh herbs, this stuffing plays a key role in any vegan Thanksgiving meal.

 - 8 cups firm whole wheat bread, cut int 1" cubes (use gluten-free bread for a gluten-free stuffing)

 - 2 tbsp olive oil or Earth Balance vegan butter

 - 1/4 cup fresh parsley, minced

 - salt and pepper to taste

 - 1 1/2 - 2 cups vegetable broth (depending on desired consistency)